Nuclear Process Heat for Industry

 Note that the unit MWt (megawatts thermal) is frequently used, each 3 MWt corresponding to about 1 MWe when electricity is generated.

 The US Department of Energy has been pursuing the Next Generation Nuclear Plant (NGNP) concept since 2005, albeit with diminishing funding.
 Initially this was focused on eventual hydrogen production, which requires very high temperatures with corresponding technological and cost challenges.
 The prospect of an operating prototype by 2021 seemed to be receding.
-Industrial partners in the endeavour, with eleven member companies including reactor vendors Areva and Westinghouse, utility Entergy, and potential end-users of electricity and process heat such as Dow Chemical and ConocoPhillips, have set their sights on a more readily-achievable 750°C outlet temperature for process heat rather than hydrogen production.
+Industrial partners in the endeavour, with eleven member companies including reactor vendors Areva and Westinghouse, utility Entergy, and potential end-users of electricity and process heat such as Dow Chemical and ConocoPhillips, have set their sights on a more readily-achievable 750°C outlet temperature for process heat rather than hydrogen production particularly.

 A 2011 evaluation by the Idaho National Laboratory (INL) for a typical HTR multi-module plant showed that high-temperature process heat and electric power for use by energy-intensive industries can be produced at an energy price that is equivalent to natural gas in the $6 to $9 /GJ range.
 Areva's estimates support this.